popolonx/MSX_STUFF/megaSCSI/readme.txt

-Putting MegaSCSI kicad files here.
+MegaSCSI kicad files.
+NOTE!
+The design has not been tested yet.